kavyachigurupati/StrokePrediction/Conclusion.md

 # Stroke Prediction Conclusion

-**Q: Do I need to distribute file `README.md` and/or `LICENSE.md`?**

-**A:** No. The header `acutest.h` includes URL to our repo, copyright note and the MIT license terms inside of it.
-As long as you leave those intact, we are completely fine if you only add the header into your project.
-After all, the simple use and all-in-one-header nature of it is our primary aim.

 **Q: What was unique about the data ?**

 **A:** The features was multi variant and it had many features for which we applied label encoding.
 The data was biased because it tried to predict people did not get stroke